beroset/asteroid-hosttools/README.md

--p or --port    specifies a port to use for ssh and scp commands -r or --remote  specifies the remote (watch)  name or address for ssh and scp commands -q or --qemu    communicates with QEMU emulated watch (same as -r localhost -p 2222 )
+-p or --port    specifies a port to use for ssh and scp commands -r or --remote  specifies the remote (watch)  name or address for ssh and scp commands -q or --qemu    communicates with QEMU emulated watch (same as -r localhost -p 2222 ) -v or --version displays the version of this program

 Available commands:
-fastboot        reboots into bootloader mode forgetkeys      forgets the ssh keys for both "watch" and "192.168.2.15" snap            takes a screenshot and downloads it to a local jpg file
+backup BD       backs up settings of currently connected watch to directory BD restore BD      restores previously saved settings from dir BD to connected watch fastboot        reboots into bootloader mode forgetkeys      forgets the ssh keys for both "watch" and "192.168.2.15" snap            takes a screenshot and downloads it to a local jpg file